rodvlopes/dixit-react/Readme.md

 # React DiXit Game

-This game is an adaptation of the board game to the mobile web.
+This game is an adaptation of the board game Dixit to the mobile web.

 ![cat](./public/cards/card_43.png)